psu-psychology/psych-260/blog-assignment.md

 Be mindful of personal privacy.
 You should not reveal sensitive or personal information about yourself or another person in any way that could cause harm or embarrassment.

+## How to submit

+Send a message via ANGEL to Dr. Gilmore and the TA, Erin Guty.
+Include the URL (web link) to your blog in the message.

 ## Sources

 You may use your textbook or other reference materials as resources.
 When mentioning a finding that appears in your textbook or another source, please cite the source using the APA Publication Manual format — e.g. (Gilmore & Cohen, 2003).
 If you use sources other than your textbook, provide a full bibliographic reference at the end of your paper.
 Wherever possible, link to articles or figures in your post so that others can follow what you've found.